petershin/liferay-learn/docs/liferay-cloud/latest/en/platform-services/backup-service/downloading-and-uploading-backups.md

 ## Uploading Backups via the Console

+!!! warning
+    If your document library store is GCS, upload the backup [using the CLI](#uploading-backups-via-the-cli-tool).

 Before you can upload a backup to Liferay Cloud, you must compress the database dump and document library in separate archives.
 See [Preparing the Database and Document Library for Upload](#preparing-the-database-and-document-library-for-upload) for more information on preparing them for an on-premises environment.

 !!! warning